ucsb-cs148-w23/project-t04-interactivesolarsystem/team/sprint03/lect13.md

 ## Stand up Meeting:

-Elizabeth: Working on issue: Create a HotKey for freezing the camera.
+Elizabeth: Make a PR for building purpose on Itch.io.
+Working on issue: Create a HotKey for freezing the camera.

 Dingfan: Working on issue: Add in a pause and resume button to the simulation

-Ethan: Working on the testing stuff and done some experimenting.
+Ethan: Working on the integration testing and done some experimenting.

-Aashay: Change font size of the start page and about page texts.
+Aashay: Fix font size of the start page and about page texts.
+Will work on the mouse behavior.

 Mason & Richard: Working on issue that Sun will be more star-like.